 Ten historic barns in western Iowa were highlighted during a two-day Iowa Barn Foundation tour from 8:30 am to 5:30 pm on both days.
+Over 400 visitors were reported to have visited the barns.

 (Scroll down to see a Report of this Tour).